Hengle/Folkvangr/README.md

 ## Story Synopsis
 The story begins in an isolated hamlet bordered by a dense forest.
 When the local forester doesn’t return from an ill-advised hunting foray in the woods, a search party gathers to look for him.
 The general opinion is that the forester is probably already dead.
 The villagers eventually give up and turn back, but the forester's half-sister ventures deeper into the heart of the forest to continue searching.

 The introductory trailer is designed to establish the characters and setting for a more in-depth game production, but the story will be self-contained.
 The tone is intended to be ominous, mysterious, and claustrophobic.
-The characters will experience some rather harrowing and visceral ordeals as they struggle to get out of the forest alive.
+The characters will experience some harrowing and visceral ordeals as they struggle to get out of the forest alive.

 ![ruins sketch](https://github.com/jcongerkallas1/Brefhamer/blob/master/Images/monastary_ruins_sketch_small.jpg)